Information for media

 BAFF welcomes media enquiries on issues relevant to service personnel.
 We usually have two possible spokesmen available, one normally London-based, and one close to a regional BBC studio with radio and TV 'down the line' facilities, with access also to a regional ITV studio.
 Other BAFF representatives are available on occasion.
-If you do not already have contact details for our spokespeople, please use our contact form: see under 'CONTACT' in the top menu.
+If you do not already have contact details for our spokespeople, please click here: site contact form.

 Media representatives are welcome to exchange contact information in advance.

 Please note that we cannot put media in touch with individual members, whether serving or retired.

 Serving personnel are subject to a "Defence Instruction and Notice" (DIN) imposing restrictions on "Contact with the Media and Communicating in Public".
 (BAFF does not fully agree with all aspects of the DIN.)

 A list of recent interviews and quotes featuring BAFF is available here: BAFF in the news.